TeamEasymanage/learn-easymanage/README.md

 ## What you will learn

-### For Beginners
+Tutorials for developers.

+There are different tutorial series:

+### Build With EasyManage

-- Fullstack: Flutter App with GraphQL against MySQL
+- Create a Full-stack App: Flutter App with GraphQL against MySQL
   - Simple App for customer, product, inventory data

-### Fullstack

-- Flutter App with GraphQL against MySQL
-  - App For Education 24x7 Services Booking
-    - No-Code Build
-    - Low-Code Customize

-### Frontend
+*Frontend*
 - Flutter App
 - Angular App

+*Backend*
+- GraphQL APIs
+- REST APIs

+### Learn EasyManage Deep Dive

+Check out Videos from our channel under this playlist on YouTube.
+Please follow the tutorial for *Build With EasyManage*.

+### Low-Code Customize & Extend

+### Frontend

-- Flutter Low-Code Customize For Beginners
+#### Flutter Low-Code Customize For Beginners

   - Add Dropdown
   - Hide Fields and Columns
   - Link Master - Detail Table Screens